If you’re reading this post on your phone, you probably noticed something a little different about my blog.

 I even learned how to tweak the stylesheet to hide certain sections of the site in lower resolutions.

-Could I Use The Prose Theme on My HTML Site Too?
+Could I Use This Theme on My HTML Site Too?

 Then I got really bold.
 I wondered if I could somehow use the code from this theme on my NON WordPress site too.